-I am currently an Assistant Professor in the new Department of Information Science (as well as Computer Science, by courtesy) at CU Boulder.
-I completed my PhD in Human-Centered Computing in the school of Interactive Computing at Georgia Tech under the advisement of Amy Bruckman.
-My dissertation focused on the role that copyright law plays in online creative communities, and you can learn more about my general research interests here.
-In AY 2016/2017 I am teaching in the areas of information ethics and law, and information science theory.
+I am currently an Associate (as of July 2022) Professor in the Department of Information Science (as well as Computer Science, by courtesy) at CU Boulder, with additional affiliations with Silicon Flatirons at the law school and the ATLAS Institute.
+I completed my PhD in Human-Centered Computing in the school of Interactive Computing at Georgia Tech, where my dissertation focused on the role that copyright law plays in online creative communities.

-You may have heard of my occasional Barbie punditry.
+You may have heard of my history with STEM Barbies.
 In addition to my typical research areas, I am a feminist who is happy to speak to issues related to women and technology.

 Previous to my PhD, I earned a law degree from Vanderbilt University, with specialized coursework in intellectual property and Internet law.
 I served on the editorial board for the Vanderbilt Journal of Entertainment and Technology Law, and my student note received a Burton Award for legal writing.
-I currently serve as the Associate Editor of the Journal of World Intellectual Property and am a member of the legal committee of the Organization for Transformative Works.
+I am a member of the legal committee of the Organization for Transformative Works, a Fellow in Silicon Flatirons at the CU Boulder Law School, and was previously a faculty affiliate at the Berkman Klein Center for Internet and Society at Harvard University.
 In 2011 I was a Google Policy Fellow and had the opportunity to work at Creative Commons.